tqre/LFS-salt/README.md

 I have removed the original Linux used for compiling and configured network connection with systemd.

 ### Steps to make Linux From Scratch Vagrant box:
-- virtualbox nat
+- compile wget
 - install BLFS systemd units
-- compile wget
 - compile 7z (where is the salt tarball?)
 - compile openSSH
 - compile sudo